On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-Let $\lambda_{131}$ be the 3D partition $\big((1)\subset (3,1)\big)$.
+Let $\lambda_{131}$ be the 3D partition $\left((1)\subset (3,1)\right)$.
 It corresponds to the 3D diagram and the monomial ideal

-In this subsubsection we give a quite detailed account of our method of simplifying the Haiman equations.
+In this subsubsection, we give a quite detailed account of our method of simplifying the Haiman equations.
 There are 40 variables in $R_{\lambda_{131}}$.
 First we use the following algorithm to diminish the number of generators of the $\Bbbk$-algebra $A_{\lambda_{131}}$.

 We implement this algorithm in Macaulay2.
-Since our base field $\Bbbk$ contains $\mathbb{Q}$, the result is valid in $\Bbbk$.\footnote{In fact this is probably valid even over $\mathbb{Z}$.
-I have not checked this.
-The following steps of change of variables are over $\mathbb{Z}$.} There is 21 remaining coordinates:
+Since our base field $\Bbbk$ contains $\mathbb{Q}$, the result is valid in $\Bbbk$.\footnote{In fact, this is probably valid even over $\mathbb{Z}$.
+We have not checked this.
+The following steps of change of variables are over $\mathbb{Z}$.} There are 21 remaining coordinates: